-One hundred and ten years ago, four courageous women in Brooklyn saw people in desperate need of care and loving-kindness.
+One hundred and fifteen years ago, four courageous women in Brooklyn saw people desperately needing care and loving kindness.
 Determined to do something, they made it their mission to change what they saw.

-The women knew change wasn’t going to be easy because the challenges were so vast.
-At the turn of the 20th century, the poor flooded the streets of New York City.
+The women knew change wouldn’t be difficult because the challenges were vast.
+At the turn of the 20th century, people experiencing poverty flooded the streets of New York City.
 Illness was everywhere, and help was scarce.
 So these four women — Sarah Webelovsky, Emma Rosenthal, Sarah Berlin and Flora Grodin — focused on their community and cared for those who needed help.